partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

 Please note the randomly generated `id` in the code above.
 Every new `id` results in a new PartyKit room (or, PartyKit server) created, which means that every poll will be connected to its own room.
 :::

 To test if the code you wrote works, try creating a new poll in the browser.
 Your form creates a poll but there's a problem.
-As you see, the data is static so let's change that.
+The data is static so let's change that.

 ## Connect the poll page